Jones-CD/s1-project/README.md

 ## Overview

-This site is my Front End Project for **Code Institute**'s Full Stack Web Development course, which I amm commpleting using online resources.
+This site is my Front End Project for **Code Institute**'s Full Stack Web Development course, which I am completing using online resources.

 This is a dummy site for Bristol Balloon Fiesta 2018.
 It is devised as a tool to aid those wishing to find out about the Fiesta, provide them with a list of events taking place during the course of the weekend, and provide a means to apply online to book a balloon flight (with necessary validation uopn submission of the form).